mattearly/AncientArcher/design.md

   * glm for CPU 3d math
   * stb_image to load textures
   * assimp to load meshes and models
+  * openal for sound
+  * libsndfile to load sound

 ## Testability, Monitoring and Alerting